From the desk of: Rhonda Sherrod, J.D., Ph.D.

 However, acknowledging a challenge that simply had to be met, I quickly recovered and began to experiment with different ways of delivering academic content to my disenchanted students.
 As professionals, we are trained to be problem-solvers; and I realized I could not demand that my students analyze information and think critically if I was not willing to do the same for them.
 Even more to the point, I earnestly believed that a world-class education was the one thing that stood between success and failure for my beautiful, if exasperating, students.
 I knew how important their education was even if they did not.
 As the person deemed to be the “expert” in the room, and as the one deemed to have the superior fund of knowledge about human behavior, I made educating each and every one of them—not teaching, but educating them, and making them understand the importance of an education—my personal challenge every single day of every single semester.
 (Dr. Jawanza Kunjufu talks about teachers who teach the lesson, but not the child, and we do not want to fall into that useless bind.)

 The payoff was great.
 By the end of each semester, because I was willing to put the time in to “problem-solve,” I had classes where the overwhelming majority of the students were so “turned on” to, and engaged with, knowledge, my colleagues began asking me, “What are you doing?
 Your students love your classes.”
-I eagerly shared some of the tactics, strategies, and techniques from my repertoire with my colleagues, because I firmly believe that we can all capture the magic we need to light up our classrooms and create ultra engaged learners.
+I eagerly shared some of the tactics, strategies, and techniques from my repertoire with my colleagues, because I firmly believe we all can capture the magic we need to light up our classrooms and create ultra engaged learners.
 Our students can transform into academic stars right before our eyes as a result of the lift we give them.
 That is, of course, the joy we get from teaching.
 We just have to, as Palmer says, have “the courage to teach.”

 Kunjufu, J. (2013).
 Changing school culture for Black males.
 Chicago: African American Images